 While Carr is still the Raiders starter, that hasn't kept him out of the watchful eye of head coach Jon Gruden, who was less than thrilled with some of the play calls voiced by Carr at the line of scrimmage.

 After hearing Carr call an audible during the 2020 season opener against the Carolina Panthers by saying "Cindy Gruden!
 Tiger Woods!," Gruden responded by telling his quarterback to "keep my wife's name out of his mouth."

-While Las Vegas Raiders quarterback Derek Carr and his wife Heather may not have the superstar status that Tampa Bay Buccaneers quarterback Tom Brady has with Gisele, the couple have found happiness together and he knows she’s always rooting for him on game day.
+While the NFL player and his wife Heather may not have the superstar status that Tampa Bay Buccaneers quarterback Tom Brady has with Gisele, the couple have found happiness together and he knows she’s always rooting for him on game day.

 Now all Derek needs to do is bring the Raiders to the playoffs and eventually, a Super Bowl.

 This article was originally published on September 13, 2021, and has been updated since.

 Enjoy all things sports?